 4.22 Collective Approach

-We are committed to working collaboratively to increase the reach, efficiency and effectiveness of .
+We are committed to working collaboratively to increase the reach, efficiency and effectiveness of RI.
 We work with a host of like-minded partner funds, service providers and related organisations striving to attain best practice in the industry and to improve industry standards.
 This includes working with appointed engagement specialists and groups such as ShareAction and being members of the Local Authority Pensions Funds Forum, the Institutional Investors Group for Climate Change, and Climate Action 100+.

 Principle 6